 We and our subsidiaries are subject to lawsuits and regulatory actions in the normal course of business that do not arise from or directly relate to claims on reinsurance treaties or contracts or direct surplus lines insurance policies.
-This category of business litigation may involve allegations of underwriting or claimshandling errors or misconduct, employment claims, regulatory actions or disputes arising from our business ventures.
+This category of business litigation may involve allegations of underwriting or claims-handling errors or misconduct, employment claims, regulatory actions or disputes arising from our business ventures.
 Our operating subsidiaries are subject to claims litigation involving disputed interpretations of policy coverages.
 Generally, our direct surplus lines insurance operations are subject to greater frequency and diversity of claims and claims-related litigation than our reinsurance operations and, in some jurisdictions, may be subject to direct actions by allegedly injured persons or entities seeking damages from policyholders.
-These lawsuits, involving claims on policies issued by our subsidiaries which are typical to the insurance industry in general and in the normal course of business, are considered in its loss and loss expense reserves which are discussed in its loss.
-These lawsuits, involving claims on policies issued by our subsidiaries.
-We may also be subject to other disputes from time to time engage in litigation or arbitration related to claims for payment in respect of ceded reinsurance.
-We arabitration, or regulatory process, contains an element of uncertainty, and the value of an exposure or a gain contingency related to a dispute is difficult to estimate accordingly.
+These lawsuits, involving claims on policies issued by our subsidiaries which are typical to the insurance industry in general and in the normal course of business, are considered in its loss and loss expense reserves which are discussed in its loss reserves discussion.
+In addition, we may from time to time engage in litigation or arbitration related to claims for payment in respect of ceded reinsurance.
+We may also be subject to other disputes from time to time, relating to operational or other matters distinct from insurance or reinsurance claims.
+Any litigation or arbitration, or regulatory process, contains an element of uncertainty, and the value of an exposure or a gain contingency related to a dispute is difficult to estimate accordingly.
 Currently, we believe that no individual litigation or arbitration to which we are presently a party is likely to have a material adverse effect on our financial condition, business or operations.